xonq/tutorials/annotationPipeline.md

 export SINGULARITY_BINDPATH="/opt:/mnt"
 ```

+This pipeline is tailored toward the annotation of fungal genomes without direct transcript evidence (adding transcript evidence is simply another step in the Funannotate portion).
+I have not tested its applicability for other eukaryotes.

 If you are having trouble with this pipeline, refer to the [troubleshooting](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#troubleshooting) section at the bottom of this page.

 <br />